HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/webauthn.md

 !!!note
     - If you disable the `webAuthnActive` in the settings you won't be able to use the passkey.
-    - The actual keys in the webAuthn are stored in each user's device and Domino and KEEP store the public-key part to verify it.
+    - The actual WebAuthn keys are stored in each user's device.
+Domino and Domino REST API store only the public-key part to verify it.